Leica X Vario vs Sony A6400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X Vario (Typ 107) and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X Vario does not offer wifi capability.
+In contrast, the X Vario does not provide wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X Vario or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.